ZachiNachshon/anchor/docs/dynamic-command.md

 <br>

-<h3 id="status">List Dynamic Commands Items</h3>
+<h3 id="status">Add Dynamic Commands Items</h3>

-Dynamic command items are being defined via an `instructions.yaml` file, it contains a set of instructions of what is available for that specific domain item and how to interact with it.
+Dynamic command items are being defined via an `instructions.yaml` file, it contains a set of instructions of what is available for that specific command item and how to interact with it.

 <h4 id="items-folder-structure">Folder Structure</h4>